surbhisonkiya/introsde-2017-assignment-2-client/README.md

 The system supports the output of the application in XML and JSON.

 For each of the requests mentioned below, send the request first with the Accept and Content-type (for POST/PUT requests) headers both set to Application/XML and then both set to Application/JSON.
 After receiving the response, the output is printed in the console.
+Also, output of Application/XML is recorded in a file named "client-server-xml.log" and output of Application/JSON is recorded in a file named "client-server-json.log".

 Below are the list of tasks that are implemented: